International Program Participants Click Here

 If you are required to take a drug screening, you must follow these steps:

-- Select location within 48 hours of receiving the email.
+- Select a location within 48 hours of receiving the email.

-- Call or check website for selected location to confirm hours, and make appointment if needed.
+- Call or check the website for the selected location to confirm hours, and make an appointment if needed.

 - Check in via email when you arrive.

-- Complete Documentation of testing by returning to email with subject line: *Disney Pre-employment Drug Testing - IMMEDIATE ACTION REQUIRED* and click the link to verify. -
+- Complete Documentation of testing by returning to email with subject line: *Disney Pre-employment Drug Testing - IMMEDIATE ACTION REQUIRED* and click the link to verify services are completed. -

 You will receive an email about pre-arrival onboarding tasks to complete.